Chandler set to start in Honduras, commit to US

 Nearly two years after playing his first game for the United States, defender Timmy Chandler is set to commit his future to the Americans rather than leave open the possibility of playing for Germany.

-With regular right back Steve Cherundolo sidelined by a knee injury, Chandler appears likely to start Wednesday when the U.S. opens the final round of World Cup qualifying at Honduras.
+With regular right back Steve Cherundolo sidelined by a knee injury, Chandler appears likely to start on Wednesday when the U.S. opens the final round of CONCACAF World Cup qualifying at Honduras.

 Chandler, who turns 23 next month, became a regular for Nuremberg during the second half of the 2010-11 season.